graphdrawing/gd2024/pages/venue.md

 ## Registration, Coffee Breaks & Lunch

-Registration and coffee breaks for the main conference will be in the TUtheSky.
+Registration and coffee breaks for the main conference and for the PhD School will be in or right next to the respective lecture rooms.
-Registration and coffee breaks for the associated PhD school are located in a different room in the same building; see the <a href="../school">page for the PhD school</a> for more information.

-Lunch will be provided in the Mensa of TU Wien, which is located on the first floor of the Freihaus building of TU Wien.
+Lunch during the three conference days will be provided in the Mensa of TU Wien, which is located on the first floor of the <a href="https://tuw-maps.tuwien.ac.at?poi-id=12721&floor=1" target="_blank">Freihaus building</a> of TU Wien.
 The mensa is a five minute walk away from the main conference venue.
 We will guide you from the main conference venue to the Freihaus building.